Shiromani Akali Dal (Amritsar): History and ideology

 Akali politics in post-colonial India have organized around advancing and protecting Sikh political and cultural interests and Punjabi language.
 By 1973, the Akali's adopted the Anandpur Sahib Resolution a document which advanced a desire for increasing regional autonomy within India's centralized structure of governance, as well as various socio political conerens.

-From 1975 to 1977, the president of India, Indira Gandhi would institute a state of emergency suspending elections and civil liberties.
+From 1975 to 1977, the then Prime Minister of India, Indira Gandhi would institute a state of emergency suspending elections and civil liberties.
 During the early phases of the emergency, Akali and Sikh parties would meet in Amritsar to resist the "fascist tendency of the Congress".
 The Akali Dal would launch the "Campaign to Save Democracy".
 However, the period would see widespread human rights abuses including the mass detention of dissidents and opposition; forced sterilizations; constitutional modifications; demolition of homes and displacement of people and suspension of the press.

 Following the end of the emergency from 1977 to 1984, the Akali Dal would be re-elected in Punjab and constitute the main opposition to the Indira Gandhi-led Congress government.
 The period would see an increase in Punjabi nationalism.
 The party would continue to organize around the adoption of the Anandpur Sahib Resolution.
-The central government would treat the Anandpur Sahib Resolution as a secessionist document, eventually culminating in Operation Blue Star, an invasion of Harmindar Sahib on June 1, 1984.
+The central government would treat the Anandpur Sahib Resolution as a secessionist document, eventually culminating in Operation Blue Star, an invasion of Golden Temple on 1 June 1984.
 The operation would result in mass civilian casualties and precipitate an insurgency in Punjab for the formation of Khalistan.
 The Khalistan movement would be brutally suppressed by the central Indian state leading to mass human rights violations including extrajudicial executions, torture, and mass detention.